Skip to Content

 1. Age: The risk doubles every five years after the age of 65.
 Nearly one in three people over the age of 85 will develop Alzheimer’s.

 2. Genetics: Individuals with a family history of Alzheimer’s are at higher risk.
-Specific genetic factors, like the presence of certain genes, can also increase the risk of developing the disease.
+Specific genetic factors, like the presence of certain genes, also can increase the risk of developing the disease.

 3. Cardiovascular health: Conditions such as high blood pressure, high cholesterol, and diabetes can all lead to increased risk.